 Dipping into VR Journalism, Part 2: More Buzz from ONA and Around the Web

 The project which seemed to be getting the most attention at ONA 2016 (which I attended and which gave me the impetus for this series), was the Guardian going 360 on solitary confinement with an extended trailer here.
 Any VR/360 project which is inside an enclosed space is easier to pull off in a sense, since the viewer experiencing the video can naturally feel as if backed against a wall.
+Frontline went even further, putting a hologram of someone back in their cell in solitary.
 Being in the back seat of a car is another logical position to place your viewer.

 An article from April 2016, in the New Yorker, gave lots of attention to the Wevr company, tagline "We make Brave VR".
 Above is a video tease to a meditation series they are doing with Deepak Chopra.
 Wevr doesb't seem to give away their work for free, though.